Skip to Content (Press Enter)

 • Same-sex intended parents who want to have a genetic link to their baby

-Every surrogacy story is unique, and we work with surrogates from all over the country and intended parents from the U.S. and around the world.
+Every surrogacy story is unique, and we work with surrogates from all over the country and intended parents from the US and worldwide.

-Because surrogacy is so well protected in Florida, it’s no wonder it’s become one of the most coveted states for surrogacy arrangements.
+Because Florida surrogacy laws are among the most friendly to surrogacy in the US, it’s no wonder it’s become one of the most coveted states for surrogacy arrangements.
 It is also one of the few states where the laws have kept up with the scientific advances in assisted reproduction, often making it more affordable and less prone to legal conflicts.

-Florida’s favorable statute recognizes contracts for gestational and traditional surrogacy arrangements as well as egg and sperm donations.
+Florida’s favorable statute recognizes contracts for gestational and traditional surrogacy arrangements and egg and sperm donations.
 The state’s comprehensive law protects the rights of the surrogate, the intended parents, the baby, and the egg donor (if needed).

 Navigating the surrogacy process can be complicated regardless of where you live.
 It requires keeping track of multiple milestones that lead to the ultimate destination: the birth of your baby!
 Understanding and preparing for each step in the surrogacy process is important.

 Choosing to go through the surrogacy process on your own is an option, or you can get the help of a surrogacy agency.
-Working with one of the best surrogacy agencies in Florida such as Circle Surrogacy, which has 25 years of experience, can help you navigate the milestones and events throughout your journey so that you can focus on preparing for the arrival of your baby.
+Working with one of the best surrogacy agencies in Florida, such as Circle Surrogacy, which has over 27 years of experience, can help you navigate the milestones and events throughout your journey so that you can focus on preparing for your baby's arrival.

 Research is essential as you begin your journey.
 As you evaluate surrogacy agencies, make sure they share your views about the surrogacy process.
-If you don't sense good chemistry, that agency may not be a good fit for you.
-It's also important to choose an agency with lawyers well-versed in ART (Assisted Reproductive Technology) and surrogacy law, which varies from state to state.
+If you don't sense good chemistry, that agency may not fit you well.
+It's also essential to choose an agency with lawyers well-versed in ART (Assisted Reproductive Technology) and surrogacy law, which varies from state to state.
 Our lawyers will help you understand Florida's surrogacy laws.

 Once you've identified surrogacy as the way you'd like to grow your family and you've selected an agency you'd like to meet with, the first step is to schedule a consultation.

 A surrogacy consultation is an in-depth meeting (about 2-2 1/2 hours long) where you share your story with a parent intake consultant and a lawyer.
-During this private meeting we can get to know you, as well, and together we'll talk about surrogacy, the process, and your unique situation.
+During this private meeting, we can also get to know you, and together we'll talk about surrogacy, the process, and your unique situation.
 It's also a time when we can answer questions and help you understand our surrogacy programs, surrogacy costs, and how to find and match with a surrogate mother.

-Even though meeting in person with intended parents for consultations is preferred, our primary concern is the health and safety of all involved.
+Even though meeting in person with intended parents for consultations is preferred, our primary concern is the health and safety of everyone.
 We are now offering free consultations using either Skype or Zoom video platforms.

 In Florida, surrogacy costs typically fall into the following categories: